 Discover the palaces of Sintra

 Sintra is a lovely village!
 It is famous for its castles and the green lush Sintra Cascais national park that surrounds the village.
-If you stay for one day visiting the palaces is perfect But we do recommend you to stay for a night or two in this charming village.
+If you stay for one day visiting the palaces is perfect.
+We do, however, recommend you to stay for a night or two in this charming village.

-We also give you some tips below inlcuding how to get to Sintra from Lisbon and/or the airport.
+Below we give you some tips to get the most out of your visit in Sintra, where to stay and eat inlcuding how to get to Sintra from Lisbon and/or the airport.

 What to see in Sintra and how to get there?